IryNeko/patched-flash_attn-2.6.3-for-dgx-spark/README.md

-# patched-flash_attn-2.6.3-for-dgx-spark
+# patched-flash_attn-2.8.3-for-dgx-spark
-patched flash_attn wheel for dgx spark, arm archtecture
+precompiled flash_attn wheel for dgx spark, arm archtecture

 ** DO NOT USE IT ON JETSON, YOU MAY BREAK IT **